Greek Life Policies

 Hazing is strictly forbidden by Wofford College and is a

-violation of the South Carolina Code of Laws.
+violation of South Carolina state law.

 Hazing is defined as any action taken or situation planned or created,